Make-Ahead French Toast, Quiche, and Bacon for a Super-Easy Brunch

 Bacon is the perfect side dish for breakfast or brunch, and it always goes fast-especially if you're serving Smithfield's Hometown Original Bacon.
 To ensure you have enough for everyone, we suggest cooking two to three pounds the day before your event, letting it cool completely, stacking the bacon on paper towels, then storing it in the fridge.
 The next morning, reheat on a parchment-lined rimmed baking sheet in a 300-degree oven 10 to 12 minutes.
 You'll get perfect, crispy bacon, guaranteed.

 An OJ Upgrade

-Remove peel and pith from 2 pounds mixed citrus, such as oranges, tangerines, and grapefruits.
+Bottled juices just can't compete with fresh-squeezed.
+Making it yourself is so easy.
+Remove peel and pith from two pounds mixed citrus, such as oranges, tangerines, and grapefruits.
 Roughly chop and discard seeds.
 Blend with 1 1/2 cups cold water and serve over ice.
-Makes 5 cups.
+Makes five cups.